Internships at DCLS

 DCLS internships are project-oriented and are designed to be mutually beneficial to the intern and the laboratory.
 DCLS does not offer internships consisting solely of "shadowing" experiences.
 Projects will vary based upon DCLS initiatives.
 Successful candidates will be assigned to a project within one of the analytical or support sections at DCLS!

-Recruitment for the 2017 DCLS Summer Internship is CLOSED.
+Recruitment for the 2018 DCLS Summer Internship is NOW OPEN.

-Please check back this Winter (December 2017/January 2018) for information, application materials and deadlines for the 2018 DCLS Summer Internship.
+Please see below for information, application materials, and deadlines for the 2018 DCLS Summer Internship.

 Internship Program Areas